Is My Home Suitable for a Heat Pump?

 Factor 5: Electrical Supply

-Heat pumps run on electricity, and your home's electrical supply needs to be adequate.
-Most domestic air source heat pumps draw 2 to 5 kW of electrical power — well within the capacity of a standard UK domestic supply.
+Most domestic air source heat pumps draw 2 to 5 kW of electrical power — well within the capacity of a standard UK domestic supply (60 to 100 amps).
+A dedicated circuit with its own MCB is needed.
+Electrical upgrades, if needed, are typically modest.

 Factor 6: Hot Water Requirements